robguilarr/adaptive_contextual_bandits_dnn/docs/posts/neural_contextual_bandits_dnn.md

 **1.6.1 Theoretical Foundation**

 This approach derives its framework from the **"Part II - Neural Contextual Bandits"** lectures outlined by Ban, Qi, & He in their work on personalized recommendation ([Ban et al., 2023](https://arxiv.org/abs/2312.14037)).
-We operate under the hypothesis that deep neural networks can serve as effective function approximators for the policy $\pi^*$ in contextual bandit settings, capturing the non-linear dynamics that LinUCB misses.
+We will work under the hypothesis that deep neural networks can serve as effective function approximators for the policy $\pi^*$ in contextual bandit settings, capturing the non-linear dynamics that LinUCB misses.

 **1.6.2 Engineering Foundation**